voxpupuli/puppet-graylog_api/README.md

 manage.
 Essentially it only manages those settings that we've needed so far ourselves.

-This module aims for compatibility with both Graylog 2.x and Graylog 3.x, but has not been heavily tested on 3.x at this time.
+This module aims for compatibility with Graylog 3.x, and specifically has been tested with Graylog 3.1.x.
+It probably works on later versions of Graylog 3.x but may not work with 4.x or 2.x.

 If you discover any issues, please report them at https://github.com/magicmemories/puppet-graylog_api/issues